Could you be a graphic designer? Is it something that you can learn, or do you have to be born with it?

 The good news is, of course you can learn it.
 It's not rocket science.

 Tunnel Vision Ltd brings a unique perspective to this subject enabling anyone to begin designing whatever they want.
-Whether you're area of work is interior design, fashion, fabrics, page layout or photography, you can jump in with confidence.
+Whether your area of work is interior design, fashion, fabrics, page layout or photography, you can jump in with confidence.
 After all, graphic designers are just people, like you.
-And you...are just like them.
+And us.
+There's no difference.

 Graphic Design is something we can all do – really well.
 Just don't tell everyone.

 Quite simply, anyone can become a graphic designer.
 There's no great secret to it.
 A lot of good design is common sense: understanding the purpose of the project, and the audience.
 And then it's 'just' a matter of coming up with a good idea...

 Sometimes ideas spring into being as if they were just waiting for the right opportunity.
 Other times they take hard work, lots of effort and many discarded attempts.
 The main thing is to let the project tell you what it needs, and then to try and get everything else out of the way – but of course, that's a lot harder than it sounds.

 Colours are incredibly important because they make us respond in different ways.
 We're actually built to react to some colours faster than we are to others, so building the right colour scheme for your design is vital.
 Fortunately there's a lot of help available.

 We'll look at different ways to creating colour schemes – triadic, complementary, tetradic, analogic and more – to help create a unified design.